Sunday, April 12, 2015

 When I first began using Google AdSense on this website, roughly a year ago, I had Text ads only and Text & image ads selected as my ad types (mainly to experiment with the different types).
 I quickly saw that the Text & image ads displayed Flash based ads.
-I frequently bad-mouth Flash, and it would be hypocritical of me to continue to run Flash based ads, so I switched everything to Text ads only.
+I do not like Flash, and it would be hypocritical of me to run Flash based ads, so I switched everything to Text ads only.

 Thursday, August 22, 2013